 You see, I first scribbled out a rough draft of a storyline in 1978 according to the dates on the draft.
 This (first?) draft had no title and no end.

 In 1980 I reviewed and re-wrote it, apparently.
 (I found a few margin notes to confirm this), although I cannot recall doing so.
-At this I must have added the final few paragraphs so there was now an ending… of sorts.
+At this time I must have added the final few paragraphs so there was now an ending… of sorts.

 Once I was as happy as I was ever going to be, I gave the work a title for the first time.
 I called it Miriam’s Hex.

 In November 2014, thirty-six years from its conception, I self-published Miriam’s Hex as an eBook.

 Which brings this story up to date… almost… because now, right at the beginning of 2018 Miriam’s Hex has been re-edited and the cover slightly altered so it can be one of the amazing and wonderful Electric Eclectic Novelettes.

 Electric Eclectic Novelettes are brilliant stories, told by some of the best indie authors in the world.
 They are designed to give readers looking for their next favourite read or seeking a new author to follow insight into the authors writing style and narration.
 They are introductory books if you wish.

 Personally, I would love you to read Miriam’s Hex, not only because I am certain you will enjoy it, but because of this, the story behind the story of the book.